GEOS-ESM/MAPL/pfio/pfio.md

 - The `Oserver` is divided into frontend and backend.
 - **When the frontend receive the data,  its root process asks `backend`‘s root (or head) for an idle process for each collection**.
 Then it broadcasts the info to the other `frontend` processes.
-- When the `frontend` processors forward (`MPI_SEND`) the data to the backend ( different collections to different `backend` processors), they get back to the clients without waiting for the actual writing.
+- When the `frontend` processors forward (`MPI_Ssend`) the data to the backend ( different collections to different `backend` processors), they get back to the clients without waiting for the actual writing.

 ![MultiGroup](fig_MultiGroupServerClass.png)